-As software or SaaS businesses, you don’t have to worry about crazy shoppers camping outside your store or rioting in your aisles.
-But you do have some other things to worry about on Black Friday and Cyber Monday.
+The year 2020 has been unlike any other we’ve seen before.
+Companies around the globe have had to find a way to grow even during these uncertain times.
+As a software or SaaS company, you don’t have to worry about how you’re going to accommodate shoppers safely in your store this Black Friday and Cyber Monday (BFCM).
+But you do have some other things to worry about.
 Your site and app will probably experience traffic spikes that you will only see during BFCM.

-With increased traffic, comes increased sales—something every business owner wants.
+With increased traffic comes increased sales—something every business owner wants.
 But it’s not that simple.
-In order to ensure you’re getting quality traffic that turns into sales, there are some things you need to do first.
+In order to drive the quality traffic that turns into sales, there are some things you need to do first.

 Here are some of our foolproof tips to make this year’s BFCM a success.

 The first step in creating a holiday marketing plan is deciding what holidays you want to promote.
 Will Black Friday be your first big push?
 Or will you start this season’s promotions with a Thanksgiving sale?
 Regardless of what holidays you choose, make sure you have enough resources to execute successful campaigns.
 Then you can start working on the specifics:

 Everyone hopes for a traffic boost during BFCM, but you want to make sure you’re getting the right type of traffic.
 One of the best ways to increase quality site traffic is through personalized marketing.
 When we think of personalized marketing, we usually jump to customized email blasts that insert a customer’s first name and features items they’ve viewed in the past.
 Still, personalized marketing, or one-to-one marketing, is so much more than that.